-Erica Elgin is an emerging artist practicing on Wurundjeri Country, Naarm/Melbourne.
+Erica Elgin is an artist and florist practicing on Wurundjeri Country, Naarm/Melbourne.
 Her abstract multi-plate etchings on paper contemplate the natural world with great sensitivity, aiming to deepen our connection to and appreciation of plant life.

 Follow along on Instagram @ericaelgin: